cslunsford/wallet-whiz-2.0/README.md

 ## Description

 This project is a dynamic full-stack application adhering to the Model-View-Controller (MVC) design pattern, leveraging JavaScript for both its backend and frontend components.
 It incorporates the Plaid API for seamless financial data integration.
-The backend is powered by Node.js, ensuring robust server-side functionality, while the frontend is developed using JavaScript to create an interactive user experience.
-Additionally, the application is deployed using React, a popular JavaScript library for building user interfaces, enhancing its responsiveness and interactivity.
+The backend is powered by Node.js, ensuring robust server-side functionality, while the front end is developed using JavaScript to create an interactive user experience.
+Additionally, the application is deployed using React, a popular JavaScript library for building user interfaces and enhancing its responsiveness and interactivity.
 For database management, it utilizes Mongoose, an object data modeling (ODM) library for MongoDB, along with GraphQL, a query language for APIs.
 This combination allows for efficient data storage, retrieval, and manipulation, ensuring smooth and scalable database operations.
 This comprehensive setup provides a versatile financial application with a seamless user interface and efficient data handling.

-### Requierments
+### Requirements

 ```
 Use Node.js and Express.js to create a RESTful API.

 Use react as the templating engine.

-Use Mongo Atlas and the Mongoose for the database.
+Use Mongo Atlas and Mongoose for the database.

 Have both GET and POST routes for retrieving and adding new data.